How To Come Up With An Effective Test Automation Strategy

 Who should Automate?

 Test automation is not very trivial in terms of selecting a tool and starting with it.
-Test automation involves writing test scripts for the identified test cases and involves significant amount of coding.
+Test automation involves writing test scripts for the identified test cases and involves a significant amount of coding.
 Hence it is imperative to have skilled programming resources who are passionate about testing and test automation.
 Typically, one would need to identify the right resource based on the type of testing being done in test automation such as Unit Testing, GUI testing, Web Services/API testing or database testing.

 The test automation team should include: